Psycopros/Javascript-Practice/README.md

  4. Can use my skill on real world such as work and job

 ##  Resource
-big thanks to this amazing stuff i can learn JavaScript for free. you should give a try!
+Big thanks to this amazing stuff i can learn JavaScript for free. you should give a try!

 **Video Learning**
 > - [Javascript Playlist by BroCode (YouTube)](https://www.youtube.com/playlist?list=PLZPZq0r_RZOMRMjHB_IEBjOW_ufr00yG1): very easy tutorial and strightforward to practice best choice if you want fast learn